2009 Peace Cup: Teams

-Host and Venues
+Venues

-Host country

 After the previous three tournaments were held in South Korea, the Peace Cup Committee decided that the tournament would be hosted by another country.
 In 2007, the Peace Cup organizers were connected with Sports Ministry of Andalucia and Andalucia Football Federation, after the discussion with the Autonomous Community of Andalucia, they suggested the cities of Seville, Málaga, Huelva and Jerez to host the 2009 Peace Cup.

 On 19 December 2007, it was announced in a press conference in Seville that the number of teams would be increased to 12.
 It was also confirmed that Real Madrid and Sevilla would be playing in the tournament.
 The Peace Cup committee continued to negotiate with other "big" clubs, by 13 April 2009, eight more participating clubs such as Juventus, Málaga, Lyon, Aston Villa, Celtic, Porto, Fenerbahçe and LDU Quito, were announced.
 Celtic and Fenerbahçe, however, were forced to pull out due to conflicts with UEFA Champions League qualifying ties; they were replaced by Atlante and Beşiktaş, respectively.

-Venues

 The official venue for the tournament was Andalucia, however some matches were played in Madrid.